 By Morgan Trainer

-Morgan Trainer is Head of Operations for ANZ at Mainmark.
+Morgan Trainer was Head of Operations for ANZ at Mainmark.
 He has 16 years’ experience working in the construction industry and is responsible for ensuring the successful delivery of Mainmark projects.